 The Superintendent of Elections has created an instructional video which demonstrates the entire voting process, from when a voter enters until they exit the polling place.
-Please visit the below link to view:
+Please visit the below link to view (you will need Quicktime):

 ABOUT US

 The Superintendent of Elections and the Deputy Superintendent of Elections are appointed by the Governor of the State of New Jersey.
 The responsibilities of their office include: